Objectivity of classical quantum stochastic processes

-For example, consider the scenario where the system $S$ plays the role of the environment and one is interested in predicting the evolution of the reduced state of system $O$ coupled to $\hat F$, $\hat\varrho_o(t)$.
-When the surrogate field condition is satisfied and the \out{surrogate field representation of $\hat F$ is valid}stochastic simulation of the dynamics in $O$ is enabled, the explicit computation of the stochastic average in~\eqref{eq:SFR} is the main challenge in executing the simulation\out{ of $\hat\varrho_o(t)$}.
-This problem can be circumvented completely if one also has access to the results of sequential measurements of $F$, which, in this case, are equivalent to the trajectory sampling of the surrogate field $F(t)$.
-Indeed, since the measurement results and the surrogate field driving $O$ are both described by the same probability distributions $\{P_n\}_{n=1}^\infty$, the measured samples can be used to approximate the stochastic average with the sample average~\cite{Szankowski_PRA21},
+For instance, consider a scenario where system $S$ acts as the environment and we aim to predict the evolution of the reduced state $\hat\varrho_o(t)$ of system $O$ coupled to $\hat F$.
+When the surrogate field condition is satisfied and stochastic simulation of the dynamics in $O$ is enabled, computing of the stochastic average in~\eqref{eq:SFR} poses the main challenge.
+This problem can be circumvented entirely if one also has access to the results of sequential measurements of $F$, which, in this case, are equivalent to sampling trajectories of the surrogate field $F(t)$.
+Indeed, since the measurement results and the surrogate field driving $O$ both are described by the same probability distributions $\{P_n\}_{n=1}^\infty$, the measured samples can be used to approximate the stochastic average with the sample average~\cite{Szankowski_PRA21},